-It doesn't take a 'brand safety officer' to solve marketing's ills by Fergus Hay
+It doesn't take a 'brand safety officer' to solve marketing's ills

 Just last week I noticed on Facebook that a friend had shared a Wired article on how pro-gun Russian bots had flooded Twitter following the Florida school shooting.
 Immediately beneath was an ad for a premium whisky extolling the values of a life well lived.
 A pair of deeply uncomfortable bedfellows.

 The oddity wasn’t that the ad was clearly misplaced, but that I wasn’t the slightest bit surprised.
 Similarly, when an ex-Google employee claimed that Google moderators were approving ads and other content as ‘family safe’, despite it being in a language they didn’t understand, the outrage was noticeable by its absence.